Ile des Cendres

 Ile des Cendres (Hòn Tro, also known as Veteran) is a group of submarine volcanoes located off the southeast coast of Vietnam, 100 km southeast of Phan Thiết.
 1-1.2 km wide and 60-70 m high volcanoes are characteristic for this volcanic group.

 The volcanism relates to a still ongoing regimen of crustal extension.
-Argon-argon dating has yielded ages of 800,000 years to 0 on olivine tholeiite; a recent eruption was recorded in 1923 which formed land that was later removed again by the sea.
+Argon-argon dating has yielded ages of 800,000 years to 0 on olivine tholeiite; the last known eruption was recorded in 1923 which formed land that was later removed again by the sea.
 A past eruption in 608 AD might be recorded in the chronicles of the Sui dynasty, while future eruptions could cause tsunamis.

+Ile des Cendres is one of Vietnam's two Holocene volcanoes, i.e. those that have been active in the Holocene Epoch (approximately 11,700 years ago to the present day).